 Adverse reactions observed with VEMLIDY in Trial 4018 at Week 48 were similar to those in Trials 108 and 110 at Week 96.1

 Adverse reactions reported in ≥2% of patients in either treatment group in Trial 4018 at Week 96: upper respiratory tract infection (5%) for patients in both the VEMLIDY and TDF switch groups, arthralgia (2%) in the TDF switch group, and back pain (2%) in the TDF switch group.2

-- Differences were observed in certain lipid parameters
+Differences were observed between VEMLIDY and TDF in certain lipid parameters.

-- Mean changes in fasting LDL-cholesterol and triglycerides from baseline to Week 96 were +7 mg/dL and +13 mg/dL, respectively, for VEMLIDY vs −10 mg/dL and −7 mg/dL for TDF
+- Week 96: Mean changes from baseline in low-density lipoprotein cholesterol (LDL-C) (fasted) and triglycerides (TG) (fasted) were +7 mg/dL and +13 mg/dL for VEMLIDY, versus -10 mg/dL and -7 mg/dL for TDF1

 IMPORTANT SAFETY INFORMATION